10 Red Banana Benefits And How They Are Different From Yellow

 Image: Shutterstock

-Red bananas contain antioxidants and anti-inflammatory compounds, such as vitamin C and carotenoids, that help slow down aging (24).
-Vitamin C stimulates the production of collagen, which is an integral component of skin and hair architecture (25).
+Red bananas contain antioxidants and anti-inflammatory compounds, such as vitamin C and carotenoids.
+They help stabilize free radicals to prevent oxidative stress that can damage skin cells.
+This helps slow down aging (27).
+Vitamin C also stimulates the production of collagen and elastin, which are integral components of skin and hair architecture (28).

 Skin Brightening Mask